imagetyperz-api/imagetyperz-api-csharp/README.md

 imagetyperzapi - Imagetyperz API wrapper
 =========================================
-imagetyperzapi is a super easy to use bypass captcha API wrapper for imagetyperz.com captcha service
+imagetyperzapi is a super easy to use bypass C# captcha API wrapper for imagetyperz.com captcha service

 ## Installation